yanntt4/poisonous_mushroom_prediction_kaggle/README.md

 # Usage
 Application can be used for two main usages :
 - Analyse data to create machine learning/deep learning model to estimate insurance subscription probability.
-5 algorithms can be used to create model : Random Forest, Gradient Boosting, Neural Network, Extrem Gradient Boosting and Cat Boosting
+4 algorithms can be used to create model : Random Forest, Gradient Boosting, Neural Network, Extrem Gradient Boosting
 - Allow user to make prediction from a webpage